 Peaches

 August is actually National Peach Month, which makes sense since these multi-hued beauties are at their peak!
 Sweet and fragrant, peaches are delicious in salads, smoothies, desserts, jams, and so much more!
+Learn more about peaches on our blog, Peach Season in Ontario.

-Blue and Prune Plums
+Prune and Blue Plums

 Concord Grapes